Evdawg/ff_data/README.md

 	if_exists: string value, one of {‘fail’, ‘replace’, ‘append’} for writing to SQL database.

 #### Data Analysis and Visualization:
-Perform data analysis preferred tools.
+Perform data analysis with your preferred tools.
 This project is to practice Microsoft Power BI.

 **todo:**